reashetyrr/open-gallery/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-NOTE: Do NOT push the `.env` file unless you kept it clean and added required variables in it
+NOTE: Do NOT push the `.env` file, changes into the `.env` should be handled by modifying the `templates/setup/config_templates/template.env` file

 <!-- LICENSE -->
 ## License